Join Us

 Maritime Research Center | 1 Year Internship

-1. All participants are required to be affiliated to Maritime Research Center in order to complete the 1 Year Online Internship.
-The participant is required to pay an amount of INR 25,000 as a registration fee for the affiliation.
-Details of payment will be mailed to candidate post the selection process.
+1. All participants are required to be affiliated to Maritime Research Center in order to complete the 1-Year Online Internship.
+The participant is required to pay an amount of INR 50,000 as a registration fee for the affiliation.
+Details of payment will be mailed to the candidate post the selection process.

 NOTE : PARTICIPANTS WHO PERFORM WELL IN THE INTERNSHIP IN THE FIRST SIX WEEKS WILL BE PROVIDED A FULL REFUND OF THE AMOUNT, THEREBY MAKING THE INTERNSHIP FREE FOR THEM.